OndraM/ci-detector/README.md

 }
 ```

-## Supported properties by each CI server
+## Supported properties of each CI server

 Most CI servers support (✔) detection of all information.
 However some don't expose
 necessary environment variables, thus reading some information may be unsupported (❌).